-Today TMs announcement marks a vital milestone in the ongoing process of deepening the Port of Savannah, said Chambliss.
-This project is critically important to ensure Savannah is able to accommodate global shipping traffic once the expansion of the Panama Canal is complete in 2014.
-This would bring more jobs and businesses not just to Georgia, but to the entire Southeast.
+"Today's announcement marks a vital milestone in the ongoing process of deepening the Port of Savannah," said Chambliss.
+"This project is critically important to ensure Savannah is able to accommodate global shipping traffic once the expansion of the Panama Canal is complete in 2014.
+This would bring more jobs and businesses not just to Georgia, but to the entire Southeast."

-I am delighted to see the Savannah Harbor Expansion Project continue to move forward with today TMs milestone, said Isakson.
-Preparing the Port of Savannah for the vessels of the future is absolutely critical to our economy at both the state and national levels, and I will continue to do all that I can to see this project through to its completion.
+"I am delighted to see the Savannah Harbor Expansion Project continue to move forward with today's milestone," said Isakson.
+"Preparing the Port of Savannah for the vessels of the future is absolutely critical to our economy at both the state and national levels, and I will continue to do all that I can to see this project through to its completion."

 The Corps is expected to sign the Record of Decisionâ"the final step in the process before construction can beginâ" in late 2012.